privakey/mern-example/readme.md

 # Milo App

-Milo is a sample project that integrates [PrivakeyCX](https://www.privakey.com) into a MERN app.
-The purpose of this project is to provide code samples and usage examples of PrivakeyCX.
+Milo is a sample project that integrates [Privakey](https://www.privakey.com) into a MERN app.

+The purpose of this project is to provide code samples and usage examples of Privakey ID.
 The project covers logging in to the example site with Privakey, and allows an authenticated user to send a Privakey challenge request to themselves via the mobile app AuthWallet (available on [Google Play](https://play.google.com/store/apps/details?id=com.privakey.authwallet) and [App Store](https://apps.apple.com/us/app/authwallet/id1552057206)).

 ## Before You Begin